aaron3993/gym-guru/README.md

 ## Technologies Used

 - **React:** Building a dynamic and responsive user interface.
-- **OpenAI API:** Used for generating personalized weekly workout plans based on user goals and preferences.
+- **Google Gemini API:** Used for generating personalized weekly workout plans based on user goals and preferences.
 - **Firebase Auth:** Enabling user authentication for a secure registration and login experience, and user management.
 - **Firestore:** Storing user profiles, workouts, routines, jobs, and exercise data in a scalable NoSQL database.
 - **ExerciseDB (RapidAPI):** Leveraging the RapidAPI ExerciseDB for a comprehensive database of exercises.